 The heart of the hotel is a fine period house which was once home to the General Manager of Ashford Castle.
 Behind it, new accommodation has been added discreetly in two-bedroom units, built around an attractive landscaped courtyard (where civil wedding ceremonies may be held); to the side, a bright and airy function room is well-designed with direct access to a bar and other public areas, and also to the lawn at the front of the house, making a wonderful setting for weddings and other special occasions.

 A modern approach was taken throughout the interior at the time of its initial redevelopment.
-However, since it came into the ownership of Beatrice and Stanley Tollman and enjoys close integration with sister property Ashford Castle, refurbishment has restored the elegance of this beautiful old house.
+However, since it came into the ownership of Beatrice and Stanley Tollman and enjoys close integration with sister property Ashford Castle, refurbishment has been undertaken which, while retaining a youthful tone, has restored the elegance of this beautiful old house.